- Ground floor bedroom

 Over ground and lower ground floors.
 Two ground floor bedrooms: 1 x double, 1 x twin.
 Ground floor bathroom with freestanding bath, walk-in shower, basin and WC.
 Lower ground floor kitchen.
 Lower ground floor sitting room with dining area and woodburning stove.

 Underfloor heating in sitting area with woodburning stove and electric wet central heating in bedrooms.
 Electric oven and hob, microwave, fridge, washer/dryer, dishwasher, TV with Freeview, DVD, CD/radio, iPod dock, Nintendo Wii with games, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Roadside parking outside property.
 Bike shed.
 Small, gravelled front patio with furniture.
-One well-behaved dog welcome.
-Sorry, no smoking.
+Sorry, no pets and no smoking.
 Shop 1.5 miles, pub 5 mins walk.
 Note: Entrance to this property has 5 steps up.
 Note: Due to its layout, this property is not suitable for people with limited mobility.

 About the location